$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 Cats that pee outside the box always choose a horizontal surface for elimination.

-Often the surfaces chosen are soft furnishings such as carpets, rugs, beds and laundry.
+Often the surfaces chosen are soft furnishings such as carpets, rugs, beds, mattresses, laundry and even your yarn supplies.

 Where possible, close the bedroom door, hang up floor mats, towels.
 Put the lid on the laundry basket.
 This is not a solution but may save you some hassle by removing some of favorite pee places of your feline friend.